cknitin/SQL-Important-Questions/README.md

 We see that the table variable still exists and has all it's data unlike the temporary table that doesn't exists when the 	transaction rollbacked.

+# 19. Difference between Primary Key and unique key?

+- Primary Key Restrict duplicate values and null values each table can have only one primary key,default clustered index is the primary key.

+- Unique key restrict duplicate values and allow only one null value.